grdddj/done-for-today/plan.md

 ## Deep work

+Translations:
+- agree on how to verify/validate the translations with the agency

 Manufacturing tests:
-- try proof of concept of HTTP communication with HTML frontend
+- continue with the HTTP communication - frontend in Vue.js, backend websocket improvements

-Translations:
-- fix all the tests, make sure they are all green
-- record tests for all languages

 ## Other work